hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 - He wanted to use the least amount of commands so that his CLI was fully usable by just the press of a few keys (except for typing the actual text).
 - He also wanted to take advantage of Python's dynamically-typed ecosystem to reduce code as much as possible.

-And, based off of the sentence Rem told us (the other friend, if I haven't shared it with you already), we'd have to create a way to actually "put the text away from the user", so that it is not accessible before the time the user allocates, so we'd need a way to **encrypt the text** and make it undetectable without some sort of deciphering mechanism.
+And, based off of the sentence Rem had told us, we'd have to create a way to actually "put the text away from the user", so that it is not accessible before the time the user allocates, so we'd need a way to **encrypt the text** and make it undetectable without some sort of deciphering mechanism.

 ### ignition!

-We started discussing about our common stuff at first.
-He (and eventually I too) decided to call each input of the user a "capsule", which has the following fields attached to it:
+We had started by discussing about our common stuff at first.
+He (and eventually I too) had decided to call each input of the user a "capsule", which had the following fields attached to it:

 1. The actual text, but ciphered.
 2. The datetime indicating the exact moment the text was ciphered away.